-South Coast AQMD funds projects to help develop zero-emission technologies for heavy-duty Class 7-8 trucks (e.g., battery electric and fuel cell).
+South Coast AQMD funds projects to help develop zero-emission technologies for heavy-duty Class 7-8 trucksi (e.g., battery electric and fuel cell).
 These projects are in the design and demonstration phase, and the technologies are not yet commercially available.
-Additionally, South Coast AQMD administers incentive programs for truck owners and operators to replace older polluting trucks with trucks that are cleaner than required.
-For example, South Coast AQMD's Voucher Incentive Program (VIP) is designed for smaller businesses with fleets of 10 or fewer vehicles that primarily operate within California.
-The VIP is a streamlined approach for small fleets to reduce emissions by replacing old, high-polluting vehicles with newer, lower-emission compliant models.
-VIP helps truck owners with older trucks to purchase newer trucks meting the current emissions standards.
-The Carl Moyer Program is another resource for truck owners to obtain cleaner trucks that would achieve emission reductions that are surplus to the regulations.
+Additionally, South Coast AQMD administers incentive programs for truck owners and operators to replace older polluting trucks with trucks that are cleaner than required.21 For example, South Coast AQMD's Voucher Incentive Program (VIP) is designed for smaller businesses with fleets of 10 or fewer vehicles that primarily operate within California.22 The VIP is a streamlined approach for small fleets to reduce emissions by replacing old, high-polluting vehicles with newer, lower-emission compliant models.
+The Carl Moyer Program23 is another resource for truck owners to obtain cleaner trucks that would achieve emission reductions that are surplus to the regulations.

 Another strategy could be the use of Automated License Plate Readers (ALPRs), which is currently being explored by South Coast AQMD staff in collaboration with CARB.
 These are high-speed, computer-controlled camera systems that can capture license plate numbers that come into their view.
 ALPR data, when cross-referenced with DMV data, can provide more information about vehicles (e.g., the chassis model-year and weight class for trucks), which can help build a picture of the fleet makeup that pass a specific location over time.
 Assumptions for relating chassis model year and engines installed on a chassis can be used to estimate emissions from heavy-duty diesel trucks.
 South Coast AQMD staff is exploring the possibility of using this information to notify heavy-duty diesel truck owners that may qualify for incentive programs to replace their truck with newer cleaner models.
 Moreover, the use of an ALPR system to collect this type of data would require the development of a policy that protects the privacy of the registered truck owners.
-South Coast AQMD is actively looking into the feasibility of utilizing the ALPR system to address this community's concerns but must first understand any possible issues or limitations.
+7 South Coast AQMD is actively looking into the feasibility of utilizing the ALPR system to address this community's concerns but must first any possible issues or limitations.